 WHAT IS THE PRODUCT?

-The MBF Product provides financial support to commercial pilots who are unable to exercise the privileges of their pilot’s licence due to a suspension or failure of their Class 1 Medical Certificate by the Civil Aviation Safety Authority of Australia (CASA) as a result of an illness or injury occurring during (but not prior to) the period of cover, subject to the relevant Rules at the time of Date of Disability*.
+The MBF Product provides financial support to commercial pilots who are unable to exercise the privileges of their pilot’s licence due to the failure to meet the standards of the Class 1 Medical Certificate (Class 1) by the Civil Aviation Safety Authority of Australia (CASA) as a result of an illness or injury occurring during (but not prior to) the period of cover, subject to the relevant Rules at the time of Date of Disability.

-Persons who acquire the Product will become members (Members) of the MBF and will be required to make annual contributions (Contributions) in accordance with the Contribution and Benefits Scale for the MBF year 1 May to 30 April.
+Persons who acquire the Product will become Members of the MBF and will be required to make annual contributions (Contributions) in accordance with the Contribution and Benefits Scale (Contributions Scale) for the MBF year 1 May to 30 April.
 Contributions are reviewed annually.
-(The current Contribution and Benefits Scale is attached as Annexure 1) (Contribution Scale).
+(The current Contribution and Benefits Scale is included at the end of the applicaiton form).

 The rights and obligations of the Members and Austair are set out in the Rules.
 Members may obtain a copy of the Rules at www.aapmbf.com.au or in hard copy (free of charge) by telephoning +61 3 9928 4500 or 1300 380 300.

-Date of Disability: The date of onset or occurrence of a condition giving rise to the inability to exercise the privileges of Class 1 Medical Certificate and that is:
+Date of Disability: The date of onset or occurrence of a condition giving rise to the inability to exercise the privileges associated with holding a Class 1 Medical Certificate and that is:

 - stated by the member